mvolkmann/blog/src/web-dev-tips.md

 CSS borders can be used to render triangles.
 This is made possible by the fact that borders meet on diagonal lines, even when some of the borders are transparent.
+Once the desired triangle is created, it can be translated, scaled, and rotated using the CSS `transform` property.

-The code below demonstrates this.
+The code below demonstrates creating triangles in this way.

-Some alternatives to consider include describing triangles with SVG, drawing triangles with Canvas, and using the many triangle Unicode characters. such as <code>&amp;#9650;</code> (&#9650;).
+Some alternatives to consider include describing triangles with SVG, drawing triangles with Canvas, and using the many triangle Unicode characters such as <code>&amp;#9650;</code> (&#9650;).

 {% include "_css-triangles.html" %}